Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-09-18-ModInverse.md

 {% endhighlight %}

 \\
-The first two variants are almost identical in structure so it looks[^looks] like an architectural toss up on performance.
-The third I find quite interesting.
+The first three variants are almost identical in structure so it looks[^looks] like an architectural toss up on performance.
+The last I find quite interesting.
 The other two require every operation to be performed in serial order...not so for the third.
 Renamed and with ops that can happen at the same time on the same line.

      1: u  = 2-a    i0 = a-1
      2: i1 = i0*i0